Don Cohan

-Donald Smith Cohan (February 24, 1930 in New York City – 20 October 2018) is one of the leading yachtsmen in the U.S. He was the first Jew to compete at the highest levels of world yachting competitions and at the time of his active career, the only Jew to win an Olympic medal in yachting.
+Donald Smith Cohan (February 24, 1930 in New York City – 20 October 2018) was one of the leading yachtsmen in the U.S. He was the first Jew to compete at the highest levels of world yachting competitions and at the time of his active career, the only Jew to win an Olympic medal in yachting.

 He won a bronze medal at the 1972 Munich Olympics.
 Years later, he twice defeated Hodgkin's disease.
 He came back to win a U.S. sailing championship at the age of 72.

 Biography

 Cohan graduated from Amherst College (cum laude; 1951).
 There, he was a member of Beta Theta Pi.

 He then attended Harvard Law School.
 He practiced as an attorney, before going into business in real estate.
 He became President of Donesco Company, a real estate development firm.